sumeshachandra/sumeshachandra.github.io/index.md

         <header class="section-header">
           <h3>About Us</h3>
-          <p>CLIMB is a community of passionate women that encourages ambition, helps navigate careers and prepares pre-professional women to overcome internal obstacles having diverse skills needed to thrive in the industry after graduating.</p>
+          <p>CLIMB is a community of pre-professional women from diverse backgrounds, each striving to break the glass ceiling.
+It provides a platform for successful women to equip themselves with relevant skills and competence to forge ahead.</p>
         </header>

         <div class="row about-cols">